Charles E W Bean, Diaries, AWM38 3DRL 606/10/1 - June - September 1915 - Part 4

 Donkey.
 He sd: "Yes theyre a richt if ye onla

-treat them weel....."& then he told me how as
+treat them weel....." & then he told me how as

 a boy "he cd never no lift a stick to an animal - I

-wd always rather pull a handfu' a
+wd always rather pull a handfu' o

 something for them ta eat.
 An' ma little

-gerrls - they have a pony - a shetland - no
+gerrls - they have a pony - a Shetland - no

-she ws no a shetland but an Iceland pony
+she ws no a Shetland but an Iceland pony

 whose ground she feeds says theres no